 3. Air fryer mushrooms

-To make these 15-minute air fryer mushrooms, you'll only need a few pantry staples and a lot less time than roasting mushrooms in the oven.
 You can eat them as a vegetable side dish, as a starter on crostini or bruschetta, or add them to pasta salad, farro salad, rice salad, couscous salad, and more.

 4. Easy mushroom gravy

-Mushroom gravy is easy to make!
-You've got to try this creamy sauce on mashed potatoes or as a side for a beautiful holiday meal with friends and family.
-You can make it in less than 20 minutes with simple pantry staples.
-It tastes so good you won't believe it's meat-free.
+Mushroom gravy is easy to make.
+Try this creamy sauce on mashed potatoes or as a side for a beautiful holiday meal with friends and family.

 5. Mushroom risotto